VoltRadar/auto_rustup_update/README.md

 # Absolute paths are required, to my understanding
 ```

-5. Start and enable the timer using `systemctl --user start auto_rustup_update.timer` and `systemctl --user start auto_rustup_update.timer`.
-Verfiy all is working by running `systemctl --user status auto_rustup_update.service`.
-You should see an output like the one below:
+5. Start and enable the timer using
+`systemctl --user start auto_rustup_update.timer` and
+`systemctl --user start auto_rustup_update.timer`.
+Verify all is working
+by running `systemctl --user status auto_rustup_update.service`.
+You
+should see an output like the one below:

 ```
 ○ auto_rustup_update.service - Automatically run rustup check